 To ensure that your visit to the University is as safe as possible, enhanced security procedures are currently being implemented.
 At this time, they will not allow rucksacks, holdalls, shopping bags or bags larger than 35cm x 25cm into the Senate House or the surrounding grounds.
 If you bring them to the Congregation/Honorary Degree Ceremony, you will be asked to make alternative arrangements for their storage or may be denied entry to the event.
 If you need to keep your bag with you, you must seek assistance from a Proctor/Constable who will check contents prior to entry to the Senate House.
 Please allow sufficient time for the additional delays this may cause.
 This will mostly apply to guests, and Graduands are asked not to proceed with any bags - these should be left with your guests.

 Yes.
-They will need a ticket to enter the Senate House unless they are young enough to sit on a lap.
+They will need a ticket to enter the Senate House.
+Please contact the Student Services Officer if you do intend to bring young children.
 Please alert the marshalls on the day and they will be able to sit guests with younger children near the door for a quick exit if required.

 Under 16's are allowed to the College lunch for General Admission, MA Day and the July congregation only, please make sure you contact the Praelector's Secretary to confirm this.